rse/vdon-call/README.md

   This is the caller sender-side, i.e., Google Chrome opened a URL like `https://caller.studio/#/example/example/C1`.
-  The result the VDO.Ninja user interface, configured for a caller participating in a room where the user can only see its own camera and shared content preview and the return feed of the production (here a multiview from vMix).
+  The result is the VDO.Ninja user interface, configured for a caller participating in a room where the user can only see its own camera and shared content preview and the return feed of the production (here a multiview from vMix).